pynapple-org/pynapple/README.rst

     $ python
     >>> import pynapple as ap

-An example of the package can be seen below
+An example of the package can be seen below.
+The exemple data can be found `here <https://www.dropbox.com/s/1kc0ulz7yudd9ru/A2929-200711.tar.gz?dl=1>`_.

 .. code-block:: python